shortiehands/projects/README.md

-These are projects and ss that I've done during my time at MITB.
+These are projects that I've done during my time at MITB.